 Flathead V8

-This particularly Monterey also has optional extras including: power steering ($151), radio ($106), fog lamps and heater ($72).
+This particularly Monterey also has optional extras including: power steering ($151), radio ($106) and heater ($72).
 This was actually the first year power steering was available.
-Introduced part way through the model year, only eight percent of 1953 Mercury's are fitted with it.
+Introduced part way through the model year, only eight percent of 1953 Mercury’s are fitted with it.

 1953 was Ford's fiftieth anniversary year and the year that they built their 40 millionth car - that car just happened to be a Mercury Monterey Convertible.

-Mercury sold 8,463 Monterey Convertibles for the 1953 model year at a base price of $2,390.
-It was a good year for Mercury as they sold nearly 134,000 more cars than the year before - a 77% increase!
+Mercury sold 76,119 Monterey Hardtop Coupes for the 1953 model year at a base price of $2,452.
+It was a good year for Mercury as they sold nearly 134,000 more cars than the year before – a 77% increase!

-This Mercury is currently for sale on eBay. (follow the link for even more photos)
+This ’53 Mercury Monterey is currently for sale on eBay. (follow the link for more photos)